Campers looped up in a stretchy purple band at February Camp in Berkeley

 Experience:

 Heather grew up in 1970/80s New York City, playing games, often barefoot, on the streets of Brooklyn (yes, stoopball!), and traveling daily by subway to attend Stuyvesant High School in Manhattan and to explore the East Village in all of its 1980s wonder.
-From the age of 5 years onward, she spent entire summers in a co-op bungalow community in the Catskills, with about 40 other families from New York City, which included daily lake swims and boating, games and star gazing on the grassy fields, and learning about salamanders and frogs and maple and oaks.
+From the age of 5 years onward, she spent entire summers in a co-op bungalow community in the Catskills, with about 40 other families from New York City, which included daily lake swims, boating, games and star gazing on the grassy fields, and being with all the creatures surrounding-frogs, salamanders, maples, and oaks.
 Her father created a lot of community building and fun, with BINGO, movies, roller-skating and dinners.
 The treasured memories of both interacting with the city in all its diversity and aliveness, as well as with the natural world and intergenerational community of her summers, inspire the kind of place you will find at Monkey Business Camp programs.

-She now loves hiking the hills of the East Bay, hanging out with her life partner Bradley Olson, nesting in her home, dancing to live music, and dreaming into a world where everyone thrives.
+She now loves hiking the hills of the East Bay, hanging out with her beloved husband Bradley Olson, nesting in her home, dancing to live music, and dreaming in a world where everyone comes to know themselves and lives in appreciation of that and others.

 • Founder, Monkey Business Camp, including these programs (most with Stacy Raye):